WE HAVE STALLS AVAILABLE

 We offer field boarding for only twenty horses, so space will be limited.
 Turnout for all horses is on 35 acres of well-maintained pastures with run-in sheds and self-waterers in which heating elements ensure fresh water throughout the year.
 Hay is provided in the pastures when grazing is inadequate.
 Fencing is virtually all vinyl over high-tension wire.
 Mares and geldings are separated and all horses are moved individually.
 We also offer private turn outs for a very few.

 Lessons are available for those 7 years of age and older.
-Lessons are taught by an experienced horse riding educator who delights in educating people of all ages in the art of Dressage.
+Lessons are taught by an experienced horse riding educator who delights in educating people of all ages in the english riding disciplines.
 We use a comfortable 17,000 square-foot indoor arena with sand and rubber footing which is moistened by a misting system to eliminate dust.
 While lessons have priority in the indoor arena, a lit outdoor arena is always available.
 Viewers are provided stadium bleacher seats allowing for picture taking or just enjoying the show.
 New and experienced riders will enjoy the horses and facilities.
 This is a great way to get exercise.
 Horseback riding can be therapeutic as well as provide fitness benefits.

 If you have a child ages 7 and up interested in doing a horseback riding camp this summer, then look no further than Bull Run Stables!
 We’re offering four one-week sessions for summer camp during the month of June and July.
 Your child will be able to participate in learning the fundamentals of equestrianism as well as riding one of our horses selected by our camp leader.
 Whether your child is new to horseback riding or has had some experience, we welcome all campers to our camp this year.
 Camps will be 8 to noon on: